urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 21. Katy
-> **Target Words**: `appear, base, brain, career, clerk, effort, enter, excellent, hero, hurry, inform, later, leave, locate, nurse, operation, pain, refuse, though, various`
+> `appear, base, brain, career, clerk, effort, enter, excellent, hero, hurry, inform, later, leave, locate, nurse, operation, pain, refuse, though, various`

 I first met 8-year-old Katy on a rainy afternoon.
 I was a nurse at a hospital.
 The clerk at the desk told me about Katy.
 She was there because she felt a lot of pain.
 The doctors located a problem at the base of her brain.
 I knew she was special, even before she got better.
 I’ll always remember Katy as a hero.
 When I entered Katy’s room, she was not in her bed.
 She was in a chair next to Tommy, a little boy.
 Though Katy did not feel well, she was playing with Tommy and his toys.
 It took a lot of effort for her just to sit in the chair.
 But she played with Tommy because it made him happy.